ruggeryiury/path-js/README.md

 - Parameters:
   - **data** `FileWriteDataTypes` — The content you want to write.
   - **encoding**_?_ `BufferEncodingOrNull` — `OPTIONAL` The encoding of the content.
-- Returns: `string`
+- Returns: `string` — The path of the created file.
-- Throws: `Error` if an error occurs on the file writing process.
+- Throws: `PathJSError` if an error occurs on the file writing process.

 ```ts
 import Path from 'path-js'